-We presented a general and data-driven framework for augmenting standard supervised learning with cross-task consistency.
-The evaluations showed learning with crosstask consistency fits the data better yielding more accurate predictions and leads to models with improved generalization.
+We presented a general and data-driven framework for augmenting standard learning with cross-task consistency.
+The evaluations showed learning with cross-task consistency fits the data better yielding more accurate predictions and leads to models with improved generalization.
 The Consistency Energy was found to be an informative intrinsic quantity with utilities toward confidence estimation and domain shift detection.
-Below we briefly discuss some of the limitations and assumptions:
+We briefly discuss some of the limitations:

 Path Ensembles: We used the various inference paths only as a way of enforcing consistency.
-Aggregation of multiple (comparably weak) inference paths into a single strong estimator (e.g., in a manner similar to boosting) is a promising direction that this paper did not address.
-Performing the aggregation in a probabilistic manner seems viable, as we found the errors of different paths are sufficiently uncorrelated, suggesting possibility of assembling a strong estimator.
+Aggregation of multiple (comparably weak) inference paths into a single strong estimator (e.g. in a manner similar to boosting) is a promising direction that this paper did not address.